pes18fan/kaze/README.md

 **STILL VERY EARLY IN DEVELOPMENT**

-An interpreted programming language.
+A basic tree-walk interpreter for Kaze, a simple interpreted programming language.
 Based on everyone's favorite interpreted learning-language [Lox](https://www.craftinginterpreters.com).
 Focused on being easy to use and having intuitive syntax.

+I created this to learn some basic things about programming language development.
+Kaze will recieve a much faster and more optimized bytecode-compiling interpreter in the future.

 # quickstart